 Follow these 4 steps to have a safe and fun cleanup:

 To make sure that everyone is covered, please sign the online waiver just like you do during our monthly cleanups.
 It only takes a few seconds!

 2. Gear Up

-Grab a bucket or a plastic bag: You can get 2, 3 or 5 gallons buckets at your local hardware store for $4 or $5 each.
+Grab a bucket or a bag: If you don’t find anything at home, you can get 2, 3 or 5 gallons buckets at your local hardware store for $4 or $5 each.

 Put on some gloves: Reusable ones are more sustainable.
 You can also find these at your hardware store for less than $5.

 Take your pick up stick: This is usually something we don’t use a lot during our beach cleanups because we like when our volunteers reach to grab litter and build a connection with the Earth.
 But, now days, a pick up stick is the perfect tool to keep the litter at a reasonable distance from your face.
 These are also available at your hardware store.
 We recommend spending a little bit extra to get a solid and reliable grabber.

 Don’t forget your phone: Take pictures and share them on social media if this is in your practice @pacificbeachcoalition for Facebook and Instragram.
 And with the Clean Swell app installed, you can track how much trash your pick up.
 More details below!

 We can’t stress this enough: you don’t need to go far to have a successful and ultra rewarding cleanup!